-- 1. The reviewer for exempt protocols receives the following: - Completed application; - Research proposal; - Data collection instruments (if applicable); - Grant/contract proposal (if applicable); - Consent form or requests for waiver of informed consent or a waiver of documentation of informed consent; - Letter(s) of support (if applicable); - Conflict of Interest disclosures from all listed investigators; - Any additional information IRB staff may have requested from the PI. - 2.
+- 1. The reviewer for exempt protocols receives the following: - Completed application; - Research proposal or research protocol/ project summary; - Data collection instruments (i.e., interview schedule, questionnaires, surveys, etc.); - CITI training completion certificate(s); - Conflict of interest disclosure(s) from all listed investigators; - Letters of support for off-site research (i.e., organizations, agencies, universities), as applicable; - Study recruitment materials (i.e., telephone or other verbal scripts, emails, letters, and/or advertisements, posters, flyers, and announcements), as applicable; - Informed consent document(s), as applicable; - Parental consent / child assent documents or requests for waiver of informed consent or a waiver of documentation of informed consent, as applicable; - Translated documents (i.e., consent forms, instruments, and recruitment materials) for non-English speaking participants, as applicable; - Grant proposal(s) or contact(s), as applicable; and - Any additional information IRB staff may have requested from the PI. - 2.
 The reviewer is responsible for reviewing the application upon receipt to determine that all of the research procedures fit one or more of the exemption categories specified in the federal regulations.

-The reviewer ensures that the research meets ethical principles and standards for protecting research participants. - 3.
-The reviewer provides the PI with feedback and requests any clarification or additional documentation before issuing a determination letter.
+The reviewer ensures that the research meets ethical principles and standards for protecting research participants.

+3. The reviewer provides the PI with feedback and requests any clarification, information, modification, or additional documentation before issuing a determination letter.

-REVIEW OUTCOME(S)
+REVIEW OUTCOME(S) AND FOLLOW-UP PROCESSES

-- 1. The reviewer makes one of the following determinations as the review is completed, if possible, no later than 10 days from receipt: - Additional information needed to determine exempt status; - Required revisions needed to qualify study for exemption; - Disapproved of exempt status with rationale for disapproval and recommendation to modify application for expedited or full review; - Approved (general comments or suggestions may be included but not required for approval). - 2.
+- 1. The reviewer makes one of the following determinations as the review is completed, if possible, no later than 10 days from receipt: - Additional information needed to determine exempt status; - Required revisions needed to qualify study for exemption; - Disapproved of exempt status with rationale for disapproval and moving the application to expedited or full review; - Approved (general comments or suggestions may be included but not required for approval). - 2.
 The reviewer can also recommend that the activities do not fall under IRB purview.
 In these cases, the IRB handles the review using procedures outlined in the Description of Activities That Need IRB Review SOP. - 3.
 IRB staff forward the reviewer's recommendation in writing to the PI. - 4.
 The PI is responsible for submitting any requested revisions to the IRB Office.
 The reviewer determines whether the revisions are sufficient for approval of exempt status, and, if so, IRB staff send an approval letter to the PI. - 5.
 If the reviewer determines the revisions are inappropriate or insufficient, he/she may request that the PI make further revisions.
-This review and revision process continues until the research is either approved or disapproved as exempt. - 6.
-If the IRB disapproves the exemption request, the PI may submit the research proposal for expedited or full review. - 7.
+This review and revision process continues until the research is either approved or disapproved as exempt.
+Doctoral candidates should refer to the Doctoral Studies Handbook for additional information regarding limits to the IRB review and revision process. - 6.
+If the IRB disapproves the exemption request, IRB staff may move the research proposal for expedited or full review. - 7.
 IRB records for all exempt determinations include the citation of the specific category justifying the exemption. - 8.
-When the IRB has certified a research study as exempt, the IRB does not require continuing reviews but does require annual check-ins. - 9.
+When the IRB has certified a research study as exempt, the IRB does not require continuing review or administrative check-in. - 9.
 If the PI has concerns regarding the IRB decision/recommendations in the study, the PI may submit a written appeal that includes a justification for changing the IRB decision to the reviewer and/or the IRB Chair for final resolution.
 The appeal determination is final.
 If the investigator is still dissatisfied with the IRB decision, the PI may submit the study to the full IRB for review.